-I have been using a variety of web 2.0 tools in my classroom or for personal learning.
+I have been using a variety of web 2.0 tools in my classroom, for personal learning and for collaboration.
 Check out these examples!

 My students use Google Docs to save their files in the cloud and for sharing them in their student portfolios.